 - Dueling Games: Not so much the case with Card Sagas Wars itself, but some of the gameplay trailers pair characters from what could be considered rival franchises.

 - Loads and Loads of Characters: The total roster is slated to have 36 characters, which is surprisingly high even by professional standards.
 The total number of Support Cards is also said to be over 90.

 - Mega Crossover/Mascot Fighter: Being MUGEN-based, it's par for the course.

-- Scenery Porn: The stages, whether you're in the Sacred Forest Meadow, on the surface of Valhalla, crossing Zenan Bridge, or inside the Ceres Space Colony, there's so much to look at, you just might find yourself forgetting about the fight at hand.
+- Scenery Porn: The stages, whether you're in the Sacred Forest Meadow, on the surface of Valhalla, crossing Zenan Bridge, dodging traffic on the Central Highway, or inside the Ceres Space Colony, there's so much to look at, you just might find yourself forgetting about the fight at hand.